 Cooler weather means using the oven more, slow cooking all the things, and BAKING!
 It also means that it is the season of pumpkin EVERYTHING.
 So it only seems fitting that I present you with these Keto Pumpkin Spice Chocolate Chip Cookies.
 At this point, I have kind of mastered the art of chewy keto cookies.
 Don't believe me?
 Check out these Keto Flourless Chewy Double Chocolate Chip Cookies, or maybe these Chewy Chocolate Peanut Butter Bacon Cookies.
 Still not convinced?
 How about these Keto Chocolate Peanut Butter No Bake Cookies.

-With my upcoming dairy free keto cookbook, I have been hard at work testing lots of new dairy free dessert recipes.
 This recipe is a modified version of my Keto Salted Caramel Chocolate Chip Cookie.
 In both recipes I used sugar free maple syrup as the low carb sweetener instead of using erythritol.
 I am a BIG FAN.
 It makes for a really soft and chewy low carb cookie.
 It is sweetened with monk fruit and erythritol.
 This is the low carb maple syrup I use.